syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-read-filtered-data.md

 # How to read filtered data?

-You can access the filtered rows in the Excel file using the row height property.
+The row height property is used to access the filtered rows in the Excel file.
 The hidden rows will have their row height as zero '0'.
-So based on this, you can loop the filtered rows.
 The following code snippet illustrates this.

 {% tabs %}

-{% highlight c# %}
+{% highlight c# tabtitle="C#" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
     IApplication application = excelEngine.Excel;
     application.DefaultVersion = ExcelVersion.Xlsx;
     //Open an existing Excel file
-    IWorkbook workbook = excelEngine.Excel.Workbooks.Open("../../Sample.xlsx");
+    IWorkbook workbook = application.Workbooks.Open("Sample.xlsx");
     IWorksheet worksheet = workbook.Worksheets[0];

     IRange usedRange = worksheet.UsedRange;
     string[] rowValues = new string[usedRange.Columns.Length];

     for (int row = usedRange.Row; row <= usedRange.LastRow; row++)